Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Resourcing Guide/Resourcing Guide.md

 ### What If...
 We Were To [[Act As If]] It Were True?
 So what would it look like IF... we were to [[Act As If]] we were All stewards of a part of something far greater than any of us, and recognize that it was our ethical obligation to coordinate and apply the resources that God / the Universe / Humanity has entrusted us with?

 _There is an ancient story about man very rich man who was about to go on a long journey.
 So he called his staff together gave them charge over all his possessions.
 As stewards of possessions that belong to another, they are charged with taking care of them, increasing them, and striving to do with them what the Owner would do were he present.
 To one person he gave $50, to another he gave $500,000, to another he gave $500 Million, and to another he gave $50 Billion.
 To each one, he gave according to their own ability.
-Having entrusted them with the resources, and instructed them to do their best to accompish his goals, he left and went on his journey._
+Having entrusted them with the resources, and instructed them to do their best to accomplish his goals, he left and went on his journey._

 _The one he gave $500,000 to immediately went out and did business with the resources, and created another $500,000 in Value.
 In the same way, the one who was entrusted with $50 Billion went out and created another $50 Billion in Value, and the one who was entrusted with $500 Million went out and likewise doubled the Value.
 However the one was entrusted with $50 went out and dug a hole, and buried the money in the ground._